 Understanding Tenants’ Rights During a Property Sale

-Tenants have certain rights that must be considered when a landlord decides to sell their property.
+Tenants have certain rights to consider when a landlord decides to sell their property.
 The property sale does not automatically terminate the lease agreement between tenants and landlords, as it is considered an independent event from tenancy.
 However, understanding your rights in this situation can help you navigate any potential changes or disruptions caused by the transfer of ownership.

 Both parties need to communicate effectively and come to a mutual understanding about how much notice should be given before any action regarding the sale takes place.
 By being aware of your rights as a tenant during a property sale, you can ensure that your interests are protected throughout this process.